 Here you can set the position of the z-axis.
 The z position is the surface of your material.
 The button for lowering the Z axis has a little magic in it: If you click it the first time, the Z position is set.
-The next clicks will lower the Z axis.
+Only the next clicks will modify the Z position.